sahmadr/ColDataUtil/README.md

                         specified using r= or t=).
                 NUMBEROFCYCLES: by default, the given range is traversed from start to finish to find the total number of cycles.
-If NUMBEROFCYCLES is specified without specifying any of f/l/first/last, then "last" is assumed and the given number of cycles are counted from the end of the given range of data (or the whole data column if no range is specified using r= or t=).
-Otherwise, one of f/l/first/ last may be specified along with the NUMBEROFCYCLES.
+If NUMBEROFCYCLES (an integer number) is specified without specifying any of f/l/first/last, then "last" is assumed and the given number of cycles are counted from the end of the given range of data (or the whole data column if no range is specified using r= or t=).
+Otherwise, one of f/l/first/last may be specified along with the NUMBEROFCYCLES.
 In either case, the given NUMBEROFCYCLES is searched for and the data range is output to the screen by specifying the range of rows (and timesteps, if a correctly formatted timestep column is available).
-All the calculations (if specified) and the FFT is determined (if specified) for the identified range of data. m=MEAN: by default, the cycles are counted assuming a mean position of zero.
+                        All the calculations (if specified) and the FFT is determined (if specified) for the identified range of data.
+                m=MEAN: by default, the cycles are counted assuming a mean position of zero.
 However, another mean position can be stated using this option.